ljw1004/csharpspec/csharp/classes.md

 The *expression* must be implicitly convertible by an identity or nullable conversion to the type of the parameter.

-If optional parameters occur in an implementing partial method declaration (§10.2.7) , an explicit interface member implementation (§13.4.1) or in a single-parameter indexer declaration (§10.9) the compiler should give a warning, since these members can never be invoked in a way that permits arguments to be omitted.
+If optional parameters occur in an implementing partial method declaration ([Partial methods](classes.md#partial-methods)) , an explicit interface member implementation ([Explicit interface member implementations](interfaces.md#explicit-interface-member-implementations)) or in a single-parameter indexer declaration ([Indexers](classes.md#indexers)) the compiler should give a warning, since these members can never be invoked in a way that permits arguments to be omitted.

-A *parameter_array* consists of an optional set of *attributes* (§17), a `params` modifier, an *array_type*, and an *identifier*.
+A *parameter_array* consists of an optional set of *attributes* ([Attributes](attributes.md#attributes)), a `params` modifier, an *array_type*, and an *identifier*.
 A parameter array declares a single parameter of the given array type with the given name.
-The *array_type* of a parameter array must be a single-dimensional array type (§12.1).
+The *array_type* of a parameter array must be a single-dimensional array type ([Array types](arrays.md#array-types)).
 In a method invocation, a parameter array permits either a single argument of the given array type to be specified, or it permits zero or more arguments of the array element type to be specified.
-Parameter arrays are described further in §10.6.1.4.
+Parameter arrays are described further in [Parameter arrays](classes.md#parameter-arrays).

 A *parameter_array* may occur after an optional parameter, but cannot have a default value – the omission of arguments for a *parameter_array* would instead result in the creation of an empty array.